Frequently Asked Questions

 Travel Information: How to get here (Santarem, Portugal)?

-Travel Information
+Travel Information (From Lisbon to Santarem)

-From Lisbon's Airport (Humberto Delgado Airport) you can get a subway train (or Taxi/Uber) to "Oriente" station (10min away, ~1.80€ by subway), and from there you can get a Train directly to Santarém (~50min, ~13€).
-I can pick you up for free in Santarém's train station and take you to the hotel or the motorcycle parking.
+From Lisbon's Airport (Humberto Delgado Airport) you can get a subway (or Taxi/Uber/Bolt) to "Oriente" train station (10min away, ~1.80€ by subway), and from there you can get a Train directly to Santarém (~50min, ~13€) .
+You can then take a Taxi (usually parked just outside the station) or a Uber/Bolt to go to the designated hotel (usually Hotel Umu, 3min away from the station).

-subway map (see the red line) and a link to the train schedules (usually 2 per hour, from 6am to 11pm).
+Here is a link to Lisbon's subway map (see the red line) and a link to the train schedules (usually 2 per hour, from 6am to 11pm).

 How difficult are your tracks and activities?